February 2019 Veterinary Medicine & Science journal

 As you can see, “how to” manage SID is a work in progress!
 With the onset of the study of Microbiome they are now discovering amazing things but realize they have so much more to discover.
 For example, even bacteria that we considered “bad” has it’s place (in the correct concentration) in the gut.
 The other thing they have very recently discovered is that some of the bacteria strains that are overall key to good health in the dog…. are different from humans.
 In sick dogs, the variety of bacteria strains are less, what you feed a dog does make a difference and can change the gut flora composition, different composition preferences appear with different diseases, not all diseases will respond accordingly to the same set of probitoics.
 Some life situations that occur may forever destroy certain bacteria strains, and yet not affect others.

 The premise of probiotics sounds good, but they may or may not work depending on the individual dog’s gut flora and health situation.
 Most probiotic research is based on humans, not dogs and they now know there is a difference between the two.
 Obviously more studies are needed specifically on dogs so that there is a better understanding of which probiotics might be more appropriate for which condition, habits, and dietary concerns.
-If probiotics are given, what is known is to also give a prebiotic for a much better response.
+What is known is to also give a prebiotic for a much better response.

 And last but not least…. veterinarian researchers well versed in Microbiome studies are re-visiting fecal transplants as another option to treating SID.
 This is mostly based on successful trials with humans dealing with SID and some cases of fecal transplants in dogs.
 But how often does this affordable procedure need to be done?
 We don’t know yet, just that we are seeing success with the cases that have been done.